Blog

 Step 7: Make sure that your employer brand is visible on all key channels

-It's essential to have a persona for your audience in order to attract them.
+It's essential to have a persona for your audience to attract them.
 But how are you going to get in touch with them?
 Also, what strategies do you have in place to keep your current employees engaged?

 A lot of businesses fail at this point.
-Research from EveryoneSocial found that while 86% of job searchers use LinkedIn, and only 66% of companies actively search for applicants on the platform.
+Research from EveryoneSocial found that while 86% of job searchers use LinkedIn, only 66% of companies actively search for applicants on the platform.

 By determining which channels and touchpoints are most effective in reaching your target audience at the correct moment, you can ensure that your message reaches the right people.
 As soon as the best channels for recruiting have been discovered, you must also ensure that your material remains consistent and authentic.

 Consider the demographics while determining which channels to employ.
-It was revealed that Millennials are four to five times more likely than their colleagues from Generation X and Baby Boomer to attend job fairs.
+It was revealed that Millennials are four to five times more likely than their colleagues from Generation X and Baby Boomers to attend job fairs.
 Since they were born into a digital world, younger workers are more likely to use a greater variety of digital platforms.
 There are distinct differences between generations when it comes to navigating the employment market.

 Step 8: Keep track of performance and make adjustments